JMSDOnline/vstacklet/README.md

 Scripts to quickly install a [LEMP Stack](https://lemp.io) and perform basic configuration of new Ubuntu 14.04, and 15.04 [untested] servers.

-**NOTE:** This is a modification of it's original branch provided by [quick-lemp](https://github.com/jbradach/quick-lemp/).
+**NOTE:** This is a modification of it's original branch provided by <a href="https://github.com/jbradach/quick-lemp/" target="_blank">quick-lemp</a>.
 Installation scripts marked as Ubuntu 14.04 ONLY are those of heavy changes provided by myself (JMSolo Designs).
 These changes include ushering in CSF, Varnish as well as installing and configuring Sendmail and phpMyAdmin **To be added soon** for ease of use.

 Quick-Lemp is geared towards python based application installs and using default Boilerplate templates on Nginx/stable versions of no higher than 1.8.
 This limits the use of new functions and features in Nginx, nothing wrong with that, but some of us are sticklers for recent version.